Welcome to Soul Fitness LA! Here's what you need to know to get started!

 We're located on PCH, between Ave D & E. West side (Beach side) of PCH.
 Across from Crossfit Redondo.

 Parking : Sorry we can't take PCH parking.
 FREE street parking on Ave D & E!
-Please park on West side (Beach side) of Ave-D or Ave-E and walk over to avoid busy PCH traffic.
-It's about 1 minute walk.
+Please be mindful to only take up 1 parking space and not to block anyone's driveways.
+Please do your best not to inconvenience our neighbors.
 Since we don't have a parking lot, we save PCH parking for the packaging store & music store next to us for their customers to transfer their big packages & equipments.

 Arrive early: Doors will be locked while the class is in session.
 The silent, uninterrupted time in the start of the class sets the tone & intension for the practice with a grounding posture.
 It's also unsafe for the body to jump right into the practice without a proper warm up.
 For our big classes: your reserved spot will be given away to those who arrive early to class if you are not present 15-10 minutes before class starts.